-A faculty-led, University-level center, we have collaborated with forty academic departments and programs in a dozen OSU colleges, covering a wide range of scientific and humanistic disciplines.
-We have also worked closely with university efforts including the Shared Values Initiative, the Provost's Discovery Themes Lecturer series, the Office of Diversity and Inclusion, and the Office of Research on research integrity.
+A faculty-led, University-level center, we have collaborated with more than forty academic departments and programs in a dozen OSU colleges, covering a wide range of scientific and humanistic disciplines.
+We have also worked closely with university efforts including the Shared Values Initiative, the Provost's Civil Discourse Project, the Office of Diversity and Inclusion, and the Office of Research on research integrity.
 More information about CEHV can be found here:

 Our Mission Statement:

 "Among the central concerns of humanistic study are questions of how to live and what is of value in human lives.
 These are especially pressing questions for citizens of an open society, whose extensive freedoms provide both the opportunity and the responsibility to reflect upon questions like these and to choose lives that contribute to the community in which they live.
 The Ohio State University Center for Ethics and Human Values is a research center that aims to advance the understanding of these questions by encouraging research and writing on topics of ethics and value, including the history of thought on these questions, and by providing a resource for public discussions of foundational and applied moral questions.